zhangyuejoslin/SpatialUncertain_code/README.md

 - All scripts expect AI2THOR assets to be present at `OBJATHOR_ASSETS_DIR` (set in `ai2holodeck/constants.py`).
 - Rendered images and scene metadata are saved alongside the scene folders by default.
-- Evaluation results are saved as JSON; a sidecar `.jsonl` file tracks per-question predictions.
+- Evaluation results are saved as JSON; a `.jsonl` file is also saved to track per-question predictions.

 ---